pine-vm/pine/implement/Pine.Core/Elm/ElmCompilerInDotnet/elm-compiler-implementation-guide.md

 # Elm Compiler Implementation Guide

+For semantics of the Elm programming language, consult the file 'elm-programming-language-semantics.md'

 ## Encoding of Elm Values as Pine Values

 For the encoding of Elm values as Pine values, the compiler follows the model established in the `ElmValueEncoding.cs` file.
 The definitions in `ElmValueEncoding.cs` cover the encoding of all Elm values except functions.